xi-ve/openvr-space-calibrator-linux/README.md

    ```bash
    ./scripts/install.sh
    ```
+3. If SteamVR is running, the overlay will be registered automatically.
+If not:
+   - Launch `space-calibrator` once manually, OR
+   - Manually enable the "Space Calibrator" overlay in SteamVR Settings > Startup/Shutdown > Choose Startup Overlay Apps
-3. Restart SteamVR
+4. Restart SteamVR

 The installation script will:
 - Copy the driver to your SteamVR drivers directory
 - Copy the overlay binary and manifest
-- Register the overlay with SteamVR
+- Register the overlay with SteamVR (if SteamVR is running)

+After the first launch or manual enabling, the overlay will auto-launch with SteamVR on future starts.

 ## Usage